 “Any large meal can raise the heart rate,” Zielinski says.
 “Carbohydrates raise blood sugar and levels and trigger insulin release — monitoring carbohydrate is particularly important for people with diabetes.
 For heart and vascular health, we recommend a diet high in fruits and vegetables, some healthy fats — fish, olive oil, avocado and nuts — and lean protein, and lower in refined carbohydrates, salt and saturated fats.”

-This enzyme is found in various foods from aged cheese and red wine to cured meats, sauerkraut and soy sauce.
+This compound is found in various foods from aged cheese and red wine to cured meats, sauerkraut and soy sauce.

-Tyramine is an amino acid, which naturally occurs in the body and regulates blood pressure.
-When more of the enzyme is released, or taken into the body, it drives up blood pressure, which can increase heart rate and cause heart palpitations.
+Tyramine is a derivative of the compound phenol.
+When more of the compound is released, or taken into the body, it drives up blood pressure, which can increase heart rate and cause heart palpitations.